ospic/docs/content/en/finance.md

 ---
 List of consultation service bills generated from services provided to particular medical consultation with their paid and un-paid amount.
 <c-image src="bills.png" alt="Financial  bills"></c-image>

+### View bill receipt
+---
+From bills list view click receipt <icon icon="receipt"></icon> icon.
+The dialog screen will display the bill receipt
+ <c-image src="receipt.png" alt="View receipt"></c-image>
 ### View bill
 ---
 To view bill select one bill from list and click.
 The new page will display bill with stamp paid (for paid bill) or Outstanding (for un-paid bill).
 This page will also list all medical service transactions which make up the bill amount.

-### View bill receipt
+### Pay bill
----
-From bills list view click receipt <icon icon="receipt"></icon> icon.
-The dialog screen will display the bill receipt
- <c-image src="receipt.png" alt="View receipt"></c-image>
+In un-paid bill click the <strong class="button">pay bill</strong> button.
+The dialog screen will appear enter the bill amount and click <strong class="button">Yes pay bill</strong> button to close the bill.
+If the amount paid satisfy the bill amount required the consultation linked to this bill will also be closed auutomatically. <c-image src="paybill.png" alt="Pay bill" ></c-image>

 #### Paid bill
 ---
  <c-image src="paid-bill.png" alt="paid bill"></c-image>